jamesrw94/UoB_group_project/Evaluation/README.md

 #### Digital Prototype Strengths
 1. As the prototype was stored online, it could be shared easily with potential users as an URL in the survey itself.
 2. The digital prototype allowed us to simulate most of the interactions between the user and the application, providing us with a lot more information about their interactions.
-3. We received richer feedback using user testing, allowing more informed, user-centred decisions to be made.
+3. We received richer feedback using moderated user testing, allowing more informed, user-centred decisions to be made.
-4. Able to easily perform quantitative user surveys

 #### Digital Prototype Limitations
-1. It was a lot more time consuming, than paper prototyping.
+1. It was a lot more time consuming to produce, than paper prototyping.
 2. The platform we used could not fully recreate the application we desired to create.

 If given more time, an even higher prototype would have been useful to implement on a platform which had drag and drop.
 Despite searching, a better platform could not be found during the design phase of the project.
 However **[inVision](https://www.invisionapp.com/)** was found later, which looks to be a tool that could have supported drag and drop, allowing an even higher-prototype to be performed.

+We found prototyping to be an incredibly useful tool to ensure a user-centred design is followed.
+The prototypes allowed us to involve the user in the design process and get feedback on designs before we started coding the application.
+We found paper and digital prototyping had different strengths and weaknesses, but they were equally useful in the creation and development of our design.

 ## User Tests